Same tools, same blind spots

 }

-}src/lib/payments.ts CRIT error-handling Empty catch block silently swallows errorsexport async function processPayment(orderId: string) {
+}src/lib/payments.ts WARN shallow-catch Empty catch block silently swallows errorsexport async function processPayment(orderId: string) {

 try {